 Remember, remember the month of November 2014?
 We sure will!
 It’ll be known for all time as when we hosted our first conference and gathered as a team to hang out and explore San Francisco.
 A couple of us called it San Fran, but SF forgave us and put flowers in our hair.

 The Woo team arrived in SF from various corners of the world on 1 November for the 5th annual WooTrip and gathered in the lobby of the Holiday Inn for hello’s, high fives and for many of us to meet for the very first time.
 Working remotely has many benefits, but meeting colleagues face to face sure is unbeatable.
-WooTrip is the highlight of our calendar year and a time for us to make memories, take pictures (see the feed) and have fun together.
+WooTrip is the highlight of our calendar year and a time for us to make memories, take pictures and have fun together.

 Our first evening was spent beating jet lag, sipping margaritas and Jaritos and guzzling tacos at Tacolicious, 741 Valencia Street.
 Over the past 12 months our team has grown considerably and for the golden oldies, it was pretty mind-blowing to see a room full to the brim with Woo people.
 46 people, 16 countries and a bunch of timezones gathered and making merry!